iobroker-community-adapters/ioBroker.onvif/README.md

 # Include stream in vis

+If stream should be displayed in Apple Homekit then please create a camera directly in yahka.
+If that doesn't work or hksv is needed then install scrypted in a docker and add the camera with onvif and homekit plugin

 ## Rtsp2Web Docker

 A stream is normally provided via rtsp stream.
 This needs to be converted for vis.
 My recommendation is a [RTSPtoWeb](https://github.com/deepch/RTSPtoWeb).
 This requires creating a docker from ghcr.io/deepch/rtsptoweb:latest.